Political Parties in the Yishuv and Israel

 Abu Baker, Khawla.
 A Rocky Road: Arab Women as Political Leaders in Israel.
 Ra’annanah: 1988.

 Azaryahu, Sarah.
-The Union of Hebrew Women for Equal Rights in Eretz Israel: A Selected History of the Woman’s Movement History in Israel: 1900–1947 (Hebrew 1977).
-Translated by Marcia Freedman.
-Haifa: 1980.
+The Union of Hebrew Women for Equal Rights in Eretz Israel: A Selected History of the Woman’s Movement History in Israel: 1900–1947.
+Haifa: 1977.

 Hasan, Manar.
 “The Politics of Honor: The Patriarchy, The State and Women’s Murder in the Name of Family Honor.”
 In Sex, Gender, Politics: Women in Israel, edited by D. N. Izraeli et al. Tel Aviv: 1999, 267–306.